PhD in Health Policy

 It is in your best interest to start your application as early as possible.
 This will allow for timely notification to your reference letter writers.

 Additional information regarding Stanford policies and procedures for graduate applications can be found on the Stanford Graduate Admissions website https://gradadmissions.stanford.edu/.

 Additional information for international applicants can be found at the following link: https://gradadmissions.stanford.edu/applying/international-applicants

 Application Status Inquiries:

 Applicants are able to view their status on their Apply Web status page by logging back into their application.
 The department administrative staff will do their best to keep the application checklists updated.

 The selection of PhD students admitted to the Department of Health Research & Policy is based on an individualized, holistic review of each application, including (but not limited to) the applicant’s academic record, the letters of recommendation, the scores on the General GRE (Graduate Record Examination), the statement of purpose, personal qualities and characteristics, and past accomplishments.

 Students interested in programs within the School of Medicine Department of Health Research and Policy (HRP) may apply through the Stanford MSTP (MD-PhD) application process.
-To apply for PhDs in Health Policy or Epidemiology and Clinical Research, please indicate MD-PhD in your Stanford supplementary application, and in the research essays that you would like to be considered for one of these two HRP programs.
-In addition, please notify both the MSTP office and the Health Research and Policy office of your MD-PhD application to these HRP PhD programs.
-Applications for these HRP fields will be specifically reviewed by faculty within the Department of Health Research and Policy in addition to MSTP faculty.
-For questions and notification regarding the application process, please contact the HRP office and the MSTP office.
+To apply for PhDs in Health Policy or Epidemiology and Clinical Research, please indicate MD-PhD in your Stanford supplementary application, and in the research essays that you would like to be considered for one of these two programs (separate PhD application not required).
+Applications for these fields will be specifically reviewed by faculty within the Department of Health Research and Policy in addition to MSTP faculty.
+For questions and notification regarding the application process, please contact the MSTP office.